hendrik-sill/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-#Problem Statement
+### Problem Statement
 The dataset used for this ML pipeline is based on data collected by a Portuguese bank and contains variables related to clients, the last contact with clients in the context of the current campaign, additional attributes related to the campaign, general economic/ social indicators and whether a client has subscribed to a term deposit.
 The aim of this pipeline is to predict whether a particular client will subscribe to a term deposit or not given the different attributes contained in the dataset.
+(Information about the dataset taken from https://archive.ics.uci.edu/ml/datasets/bank+marketing#)
-# Explanation of the Solution
+### Explanation of the Solution
 The best performing model was a Voting Ensemble model chosen by Azure AutoML with an accuracy of 91.74%.